Pocosin Lakes National Wildlife Refuge: History

-Indigenous Occupants
+Indigenous occupants

 Human presence in the Pocosin Lakes region likely dates back as many as 10,000 years.
 Though little systematic archaeological investigation of the Pocosin Lakes NWR has been undertaken, the adjacent Phelps Lake was found to contain more than 30 dugout canoes, some as many as 4,400 years old.
 Indigenous people likely lived nearby, and accounts from early in the refuge's documented history mention the presence of various Native American artifacts on the shores of Pungo Lake.
 The region was populated by tribes of Algonquian peoples up until the late Woodland period.
-The word "pocosin" itself comes from an Algonquian language via an uncertain etymology.
+The word "pocosin" comes from an Algonquian language, although its precise meaning is uncertain.
+A commonly repeated translation of the word as "swamp on a hill" is not supported by sufficient historical evidence.
 While tribal organization and boundaries changed rapidly during the era of colonization, as conflict and disease inflicted high mortality rates on indigenous peoples, the Secotan and Machapunga tribes are both recorded in the area.
 The Machapunga people and Pungo Lake may share name roots; an 1888 account of a group of displaced "Mattamuskeet Indians" in Robeson County reports that they referred to Pungo Lake as Mattapungo.

-Colonization and Development
+Colonization and development

 Following European colonization, the pocosin lakes were quickly modified and developed in an attempt to expand available crop land.
 In 1840, the state (via its agent "The Literary Board") began a decade-long attempt to drain Pungo Lake in what is now the Pocosin Lakes NWR.
 A 25-foot-wide canal was excavated by enslaved people, who worked knee-deep in water and were housed in "shanties" along the edges of the canals.
 Though efforts to drain the lake were eventually abandoned when little usable land was revealed, the canal construction did drop the lake's surface level by at least 5 feet, and the Pungo Lake Canal still extends from the lake to the Pungo River.
+A network of further canals were excavated in the area by a process of burning and dredging to increase logging access throughout the early twentieth century.